Samsung/tizen-docs/docs/application/native/guides/applications/service-app.md

      This callback is called when the application is launched.
 Use the callback to write the necessary initialization code, such as setting up the dbus connection.

      The callback returns a Boolean value.
 If there is a critical error during the launch, the return is `false`, thereby cancelling the launch.
-Otherwise, the return is `true`:
+Otherwise, the return is `true`.

      ```
      bool